-Step 3: When beets are soft, remove from heat and mash.
-Blend in food processor.
+Step 3: When beets are soft, remove from heat and blend in a food processor.

 Remove your softened beets and beet stain and run through whatever food processing appliance you have handy!
 You just want the beets to be pulp-ish, not whole, so you can strain the juices out.
 I used my Magic Bullet, but anything works!

-Step 4: Strain beet liquid through cloth into chosen reusable container.
+Step 4: Strain beet liquid through a cloth into your chosen reusable container.
 Store.

 Spoon bits of beet pulp into the center of a cotton straining cloth and squeeze with all your Herculean might into a reusable glass container!
 I used my teeny mason jars.
 The liquid should look like the picture above – bright and very pigmented.